alvaro-cuesta/townsclipper/README.md

 yarn global add townsclipper
 ```

 It will install the `townsc` command-line tool.
-See `--help` for instructions:
+Use `townsc --help` for instructions:

 ```
 townsc FROM TO [OPTION ...]
 [INPUT]